Date came into force or revised

 Procedures related to policy

-The Ministry is responsible for the following procedures related to provincial large-scale assessments and examinations:
+The Ministry is responsible for the following procedures related to provincial large-scale assessments:

 For procedures at the school district level and lists of specific examinations related to the Graduation Program, see the Handbook of Procedures for the Graduation Program.